JetBrains/kotlin-web-site/docs/tutorials/spring-boot-restful.md

 ```

 ## Creating a Greeting Data Class and Controller
-The next step is to create Greeting Data class that has two properties, an *id* and a *greeting*
+The next step is to create Greeting Data class that has two properties: *id* and a *content*

 ```kotlin
 data public class Greeting(val id: Long, val content: String)